 Did you ever have one of the frozen "BBQ" hamburgers for lunch?
 Did you notice the BBQ grill marks on the hamburger?
 They are not put there from a BBQ, they are put there by passing the hamburger over laser beams before packaging!

-If you have a late model car, all of the body parts were welded together using LASERs attached to robotic arms at the factory.
+With automobiles, many of the parts were welded together using LASERs attached to robotic arms at the factory.

 And the list goes on and on.
 As you can see, LASER's have become a very important part of all of our lives.
 And its use will continue to grow well into the next century and beyond.